Kingxukai/linux/Documentation/core-api/genericirq.rst

 Internal Functions Provided
 ===========================

-This chapter contains the autogenerated documentation of the internal functions.
+This chapter contains the woke autogenerated documentation of the woke internal functions.

 .. kernel-doc:: kernel/irq/irqdesc.c